bids-standard/bids-specification/src/common-principles.md

 ## Dataset naming

 BIDS does not prescribe a particular naming scheme for directories containing individual BIDS datasets.
-However, it is RECOMMENDED to use a short descriptive name that reflects the content of the dataset, avoid spaces in the name, and use hyphens to separate words.
+However, it is recommended to use a short descriptive name that reflects the content of the dataset, avoid spaces in the name, and use hyphens or underscores to separate words.
 BIDS datasets embedded within a larger BIDS dataset MAY follow some convention (see for example [Storage of derived datasets](#storage-of-derived-datasets)).

 ## Filesystem structure